smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnSystemCapabilityUpdated/index.md

 : Notification

 Sender
-: SDL
+: SDL or HMI

 Purpose
-: Inform the HMI that a specific system capability has changed
+: Inform that a specific system capability has changed

 ### Notification
 1. HMI sends OnSystemCapabilityUpdated notification to SDL after creating a widget _(see also [CreateWindow](../../UI/CreateWindow/index.md))_.